 Windows 2000

-SP4 installation disc Windows 2000 is a major release of the Windows NT operating system developed by Microsoft and oriented towards businesses.
-It is the direct successor to Windows NT 4.0, and was released to manufacturing on December 15, 1999, officially released to retail on February 17, 2000 for all versions, and on September 26, 2000 for Windows 2000 Datacenter Server.
-It was Microsoft's primary business-oriented operating system until the introduction of Windows XP Professional in 2001.
+SP4 installation disc Windows 2000 is a major release of the Windows NT operating system developed by Microsoft, targeting the server and business markets.
+It is the direct successor to Windows NT 4.0, and was released to manufacturing on December 15, 1999, and then to retail on February 17, 2000 for all versions, with Windows 2000 Datacenter Server being released to retail on September 26, 2000.

-Four editions of Windows 2000 have been released: ''Professional'', ''Server'', ''Advanced Server'', and ''Datacenter Server''; the latter was both released to manufacturing and launched months after the other editions.
+Four editions of Windows 2000 have been released: ''Professional'', ''Server'', ''Advanced Server'', and ''Datacenter Server''; the latter of which was launched months after the other editions.
 While each edition of Windows 2000 is targeted at a different market, they share a core set of features, including many system utilities such as the Microsoft Management Console and standard system administration applications.

 Microsoft marketed Windows 2000 as the most secure Windows version ever at the time; however, it became the target of a number of high-profile virus attacks such as Code Red and Nimda.
+Windows 2000 was succeeded by Windows XP a little over a year and a half in October 2001, while Windows 2000 Server was succeeded by Windows Server 2003 more than three years after its initial release on March 2003.
 For ten years after its release, it continued to receive patches for security vulnerabilities nearly every month until reaching the end of support on July 13, 2010, the same day that support ended for Windows XP SP2.

-Both the Original Xbox and the Xbox 360 use a modified version of Windows 2000 as their system software.
+Both the original Xbox and the Xbox 360 use a modified version of the Windows 2000 kernel as their system software.
+Its source code was leaked in 2020.
 Provided by Wikipedia

 1